ericmann/WP-Publication-Archive/readme.txt

 You can display a list of publications either by includeing the [wp-publication-archive] shortcode on a post/page or by placing <?php wp_publication_archive(); ?> in your theme template files.
 WordPress will render your publication list automatically.

+= Can I show publications in a dropdown rather than as a list? =

+Yes!
+Simply add `showas="dropdown"` as a parameter within the regular shortcode, and the plugin will use a dropdown template rather than a list template.
+For example:

+    [wp-publication-archive showas="dropdown" /]

 = Can I filter the list by category =

 Yes!
 Just include `categories="cat1,cat2"` in your shortcode where "cat1" and "cat2" are the *names* of the categories you want to display.